samuraifox1/devops-azure-cloud/documentation/index.md

 ### Machine Setup:
 * Install VS Code on Linux
-* Install & Setup  Github on Linux
+* Install & Setup git on Linux
 * Install and setup Azure CLI on Linux
 * Install Terraform on Linux